MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/what-is-new.md

 ## Non Silverlight Web console (except Dashboard views)

-With the release of System Center 2016 - Operations Manager, we have removed the Silverlight dependency from all the Web console views except Dashboard views.
+With the release of System Center 2016 - Operations Manager, the Silverlight dependency  is removed from all the Web console views except Dashboard views.
 This feature provides the following value:
 - No more Silverlight prerequisite to access Operations Manager Web console
-- Operations Manager Web console can be accessed from multiple web browsers like Edge, Chrome and Firefox
+- Operations Manager Web console can be accessed from multiple web browsers like Edge, Chrome, and Firefox
 - Performant experience

 > [!NOTE]